Skip to main content

 President George W. Bush recently reflected on the qualities he most admired in his predecessors - Abraham Lincoln’s resolve; Harry S. Truman’s decisiveness; Ronald Reagan’s optimism; and, especially, George Washington’s humility.
 "I often say that the office of the president is more important than the occupant; that the institution of the presidency gives ballast to our ship of state," President Bush wrote.
 "For that stability we are indebted to the wisdom of our founding fathers’ governing charter and the humility of our nation’s first president.
 It has guided us for 250 years, and it will strengthen us for our next 250 years.”

 Would you like to contribute to the National Archives?
 Visit the George W. Bush Presidential Center where a special memory book for America's 250th birthday will be displayed from April 20 to July 6, 2026.
 How do you imagine Americans in the future will think of President Bush's time in office and how do you think his leadership has helped shape our nation?
-Contribute an entry and it will be saved in the Library's Archive.
+Contribute an entry and it will be saved in the Archive of NARA's Bush Presidential Library.

 Follow the George W. Bush Presidential Library's Instagram feed @gwblibrary.
 "80 For 80" will feature photographs and details about eighty not seen before Artifacts from the Library's collection to celebrate the President and Mrs. Laura Bush's 80th birthdays on July 6 and November 4 respectively.